 In addition to improved home comfort when ideal relative humidity is reached, you can also save money by turning down the thermostat.
 When indoor air has a higher humidity level, it feels warmer than dry air, which means you can turn the thermostat down a couple degrees without sacrificing comfort.

-Stack Heating and Cooling deals in more than just furnaces and heat pumps; we also provide indoor air quality solutions, including humidity control systems.
+Stack Heating, Cooling, Plumbing and Electric deals in more than just furnaces and heat pumps; we also provide indoor air quality solutions, including humidity control systems.
 Contact us today to learn more about the humidity-control products we offer so you can help make your family more comfortable this winter.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
 For more information about relative humidity and other HVAC topics, download our free Home Comfort Resource guide.